-Life experience credit is college credit a student can earn based on prior learning through their life experience.
-A student can receive up to 30 credits at a reduced tuition price through our Credit for Prior Learning evaluation process.
-Please refer to our Financial Aid information for fee details
+Life experience credit is college credit students can earn based on prior learning.
+Students can receive up to 30 credits at a reduced tuition price through our Credit for Prior Learning evaluation process.
+Please refer to our Financial Aid information for fee details.

-External documentation must be provided to verify the life experience.
-This could be in the form of copies of certificates, letters of accommodation, or emails directly to us from others who can verify what the student has completed, etc.
+External documentation must be provided to verify life experience.
+This could be in the form of copies of certificates, letters of accommodation or emails directly to the college from others who can verify what the student has completed.

-Discussing potential credit for prior learning with a program staff member is an important step as you begin your studies with us.
+Discussing potential Credit for Prior Learning with a program staff member is an important step as you begin your studies.
 The purpose of the discussion is to give an estimate of the number of hours you might earn from prior learning experiences.
-There is a worksheet that will guide you in recalling and documenting learning experiences and will serve a guide for the discussion.
+A worksheet will guide you in recalling and documenting learning experiences and will serve a guide for the discussion.
 This should be completed only after discussing your situation with a program staff member.

 The Community College of the Air Force maintains academic records for members and veterans of the U.S. Air Force.
 ACE recommendations and CCAF credits are treated as transfer credits and not as Credit for Prior Learning.